wjgilmore/dreamfactory-book/docs/chapter03.md

 TODO roles-service-access-definition-form

 The `Service` select box contains all of the APIs you've defined this far, including a few which are automatically included with each DreamFactory instance (`system`, `api_docs`, etc).
 Select the `mysql` service.
 Now here's where things get really interesting.
 After selecting the `mysql` service, click on the `Component` select box.
 You'll see this select box contains a list of all assets exposed through this API!
 If you leave the `Component` select box set to `*`, then the role will have access to all of the APIs assets.
 However, you're free to restrict the role's access to one or several assets by choosing for instance `_table/employees/*`.
 This would limit this role's access to *just* performing CRUD operations on the `employees` table!
-If you wanted to add access to another asset, or even to another service, just click the plus sign next to the `Advanced Filters` header, and you'll see
+If you wanted to add access to another asset, or even to another service, just click the plus sign next to the `Advanced Filters` header, and you'll see an additional row added to the interface:

 TODO roles-service-access-definition-form-2.png

+Use the new row to assign another service and/or already assigned service component to the role.

 ## Querying the Database